WWI2018A/profile-service/README.md

-DELETE /profiles/id
+DELETE /profiles/
   ----
-  Deletes a profile with the given profile-id.
+  Deletes a profile with the given x-uid.

 * **URL:**